Pre-K2 to Grade 12

 In High School, students pursue advanced coursework, including IB Visual Arts, where they push materials and techniques to new levels.
 They explore art-making, theory, and curatorial practices, connecting personal expression with global perspectives and graduating with a strong, individual artistic vision.

-Students begin their musical journey in Preschool and Kindergarten by exploring rhythm, melody, and movement through singing, instruments, storytelling, and active listening.
-Early performance opportunities help build confidence and a joy for creative expression.
+Students begin their musical journey in our Lower School by exploring rhythm, melody, and movement through singing, instruments, storytelling, and active listening.
+Students develop foundational skills in music theory, history, and performance while playing instruments such as percussion, keyboards, and xylophones Early performance opportunities help build confidence and a joy for creative expression.

 In High School, students advance through rigorous courses and participate in festivals, competitions, and performances.
 Opportunities such as music honor societies foster leadership, collaboration, and artistic excellence.